-CSX estimates that the construction of the new rail line connection would require a labor force of approximately 25 people over a period of approximately 30 to 40 days.
-The construction would require minimal clearing of existing vegetation and grading.
-Minimal use of borrow material is anticipated; any needed borrow material would be obtained from local sources and hauled to the construction site by rail or truck.
+CSX estimates that the construction of the new rail line connection would require a labor force of 50 to 60 people over a period of approximately 45 to 60 days.
+The construction would require clearing of existing vegetation and grading; approximately 85,000 cubic yards of earthwork would be required.
+Borrow material would be obtained from local sources and hauled to the construction site by rail or truck.
 Various types of heavy equipment (such as bulldozers, roller/compactors, tie loaders, and rail installers) would be used during construction.